Vladimír Coufal

+Coufal made his debut for the Czech Republic national team in November 2017 and has gone on to make over 50 appearances, scoring one goal.

 Club career

 Coufal began his career at local club Baník Ostrava, playing in the club's academy, before being released at the age of 17 as he was considered to be too small.
 In 2009, following his release from Baník Ostrava, Coufal joined amateur club ŠSK Bílovec.
-He believed Banik had destroyed his opportunity to become a professional footballer and described his time with Bílovec as playing "with 40-year-old men.
+He believed Baník had destroyed his opportunity to become a professional footballer and described his time with Bílovec as playing "with 40-year-old men.
 These guys played for sausages and beer after the game, just to drink after work".

 Hlučín

 Coufal began his professional career with Hlučín, making his debut against Dukla Prague in September 2010 in 2.
 Liga just after his 18th birthday.
 During the 2010–11 season, Coufal made 14 appearances for the club.

-Opava (loan)
+Loan to Opava

 Coufal spent the 2011–12 season on loan with 2.
 Liga club Opava where he made 13 appearances and scored one goal for the club.